Yes, Yes and Yes!

 Exercise: A drug-free approach to high blood pressure - This article by the Mayo Clinic offers great advice about how exercise can lower your blood pressure, how much exercise you need, and tips about monitoring your progress and keeping it safe.

-Exercising Your Way to Lower Blood Pressure - This is a great handout by the American College of Sports and Medicine that offers high blood pressure facts, ways to improve your health, and treatment choices.
+Exercising Your Way to Lower Blood Pressure - This is a great summary of a handout the American College of Sports and Medicine that offers high blood pressure facts, ways to improve your health, and treatment choices.